 Data Science itself can be quite broad, as it covers a large range of tools and applications, but one area to be specifically covered here is Natural Language Processing (NLP).
 Broadly, NLP is a field of data science that improves the ability of computers to analyze and understand human languages.

 Practicing sentiment analysis in a data science project can be exciting and fulfilling for both NLP beginners and experts.
-This article will suggest 10 sentiment analysis project ideas and datasets that you can work on regardless of your NLP-knowledge level.
+This article will suggest the top 12 sentiment analysis projects and datasets that you can work on regardless of your NLP-knowledge level.

 Let’s start with a simple project suitable for beginners in the field: building an analyzer for product reviews.
 These days most of us shop online quite a bit, and some customers choose to write reviews about their purchased products.
 These reviews can help other customers decide whether or not to buy this product, can help the company to make the product better, or can help the shopping website in considering whether to discontinue offering this specific product.